cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

 Specific requests are sent to the application eliciting information in order to profile the application.
-This probing typically examinse HTTP header names and values, session identifier names and formats, contents of error page messages, URL path case sensitivity, URL path patterns, file extensions, and whether software-specific files and directories exist.
+This probing typically examine HTTP header names and values, session identifier names and formats, contents of error page messages, URL path case sensitivity, URL path patterns, file extensions, and whether software-specific files and directories exist.
 Fingerprinting is often reliant on information leakage and this profiling may also reveal some network architecture/topology.
+The fingerprinting may be undertaken without any direct usage of the application e.g. by quering a store of exposed application properties such as held in a search engine's index.

 Fingerprinting seeks to identity application components, whereas Footprinting is a more detailed analysis of how the application works.